If you’ve ever picked up a Diesel jacket or pair of jeans and thought, “Why does this cost so much compared to other brands?” — you’re not alone.

 What You’re Really Paying For

-- Sampling and testing
+- Sampling and failed prototypes.

 Fabric & Material Development

-- Custom-knit jerseys
+- Custom-knit jerseys.

-- Special-weight denim
+- Special-weight denim.

-- Coated or treated cotton
+- Coated or treated cotton and blended yarns.

 Complex Washing & Finishing